Dyspepsia (indigestion)

 • Try changing your eating habits.

-• Eat several small meals instead of two or three large meals if you can.
+• Try eating several small meals instead of two or three large meals.

 • After you eat, wait 2 to 3 hours before you lie down.
-Late-night snacks might make your symptoms worse.
+Snacking close to bedtime might make your symptoms worse.

 • Avoid foods that make your symptoms worse.
 These may include chocolate, mint, alcohol, pepper, spicy foods, high-fat foods, or drinks with caffeine in them, such as tea, coffee, colas, or energy drinks.